mattyoung101/ant_colony_hpc/README.md

 ## Implementation details
 See the report for most of this.
 In future, I'll document it more here.

+### Improvements done since serial draft
+- Introduced random fuzzing to the pheromone decay rate, which improves results quite a lot
+  - Random numbers are loaded from a file using `dump_random.cpp`, which is in turned still backed by PCG
+  - This is done because profiling showed generating random numbers was one of the slowest parts of the program
+- (TODO planned) Used AVX intrinsics for subtraction in `World::decayPheromones`
+- (TODO planned) Used locked grid structure during updates based on `CowGrid`
+- (TODO planned) Parallelised individual ant updates using (either OpenMP or MPI - very unlikely but possibly CUDA)
+- (TODO planned) Parallelised the loop in `World::decayPheromones`

 ## Attribution
 The following open source libraries are used: